Canidae Grain Free Pure Dog Food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effects of the peas and potato protein, this looks like the profile of a kibble containing a significant amount of meat.
+When you consider the protein-boosting effect of the chickpeas, peas and alfalfa, this looks like the profile of a kibble containing a notable amount of meat.

-Canidae Grain Free Pure Dry Dog Food is a meat-based kibble using a generous amount of poultry, lamb or salmon meals as its main sources of animal protein, thus earning the brand 5 stars.
+Canidae Grain Free Pure is a meat-based dry dog food using a notable amount of named meats and meat meals as its main sources of animal protein, thus earning the brand 5 stars.

 Those looking for a quality wet food from the same company may wish to visit our review of Canidae Grain Free Canned Dog Food.